hanglip/hanglip.github.io/_src/WI_WI.md

 ## ***W***ild ***I***deas:

 There is time here to muse on things, to ponder, and one project we have in mind for the future is to restore our Landini tractor.
-So, we appeal to any and all associates and friends, if you know of anyone who has done what follows, pleaset let us know.
+So, we appeal to any and all associates and friends, if you know of anyone who has done a tractor-from-forklift EV conversion, please let us know.
 To be clear on this, we prefer to meet a real live person who has done this.
 We **know** it's all over the net, and people have done it, we just want the real deal straight from someone's experience.

 <a name="landini"></a>